 How do you choose whether to participate in your employer's ICHRA?

 There are a lot of factors that go into this decision, so you'll want to take the time to do the math and see which option is best for you.

-In this case, you'll simply choose whichever option is offering you more money.
+If the ICHRA isn't affordable, then you have two options: participate in the ICHRA anyway or opt out of participating in the ICHRA and use your premium tax credits.
+In this case, you'll choose whichever option offers you more money.
 If the premium tax credits you're eligible for are higher than the ICHRA allowance your employer is offering you, then you should opt out of the ICHRA and use the tax credits.
-If it's the other way around, then you should forfeit your tax credits and opt in to the ICHRA instead.
+If it's the other way around, you should forfeit your tax credits and opt in to the ICHRA instead.

-If the ICHRA is affordable, then there's really only one option available.
-ICHRA regulations require you to forfeit your eligibility for premium tax credits if the benefit is considered affordable.
-If you opt out of an affordable ICHRA, then you won't be receiving anything from your employer, but you also can't take the premium tax credits, which leaves you with no help.
+If the ICHRA is affordable, there's really only one option available.
+ICHRA regulations require you to forfeit your eligibility for premium tax credits if the benefit is affordable.
+If you opt out of an affordable ICHRA, then you won't be receiving anything from your employer, but you also can't take the premium tax credits, which leaves you with no financial help.